 Women’s Inclusion and higher education - school wasn't just available for the boys.
 In fact, the first post-secondary offerings were in the Nursing program at St. Joe's.
 Teachers at all of the schools were primarily sisters, and MOST had multiple degrees.
 And just for reference because it doesn't really fit anywhere else, Sister Anna Veronica was the last living Sister of the Poor Child Jesus in the US.

-Inclusive of all faiths/Non-Catholic participation in schools - Our local historian, Roger Nedeff, has notes from Father Parke back in the 1880's bemoaning the fact that the schools had plenty of non-catholic students, but he couldn't convince the parishioners to send their kids.
+Inclusive of all faiths/Non-Catholic participation in schools - Our local historian, Roger Nedeff, has notes from Father Parke back in the 1880's bemoaning the fact that the schools had plenty of non-Catholic students, but he couldn't convince the parishioners to send their kids.
 Also, during the years 1977-1986, DeSales Heights School enrollment was mostly non-Catholic students.

 Internationally sought - DeSales, St. Joseph's Nursing Schools and St. Joe's Seminary (now Ohio Valley University) had international students and boarders through the 1980s.
 At DeSales' day programs and PCHS in the 1970's through 2017, families from overseas who have moved to Parkersburg for work consistently sought our schools for their children because they were confident in the standard of Catholic education worldwide.
 And a fair amount of them were not Catholic by faith.